silicon-ninja/express-graphql/README.md

   ```
   npm install
   ```
-* Make sure you are connected to the MongoDB by adding the Mongo URL to .env file and exporting it
+* Make sure you are connected to the MongoDB by adding the Mongo URL to .env file and export it

   ```
   MongoURL="Add your Mongo URL Here....."